gabeabrams/inclass/docs/SET_UP.md

 }
 ```

-**Note:** If your app is extending the screenshots or icon from another app, you do not need to copy the files and paste them under your own `/screenshots` folder.
+**Note:** If your app is extending the screenshots or icon from another app, you do not need to copy the screenshots image files and paste them under your own `/screenshots` folder.
 We will take them from their original position, and load and serve them to your app.
 If you are planning to use your own set of screenshots and icon, please list them in the `metadata.json` as well as including the physical files.